gkappler/CombinedParsers.jl/docs/src/index.md

 ## Getting started
 - The [Overview](@ref) provides a tutorial explaining how to get started using CombinedParsers.
-The [User guide](man/user.md) provides a summary of CombinedParsers types.
+The [User guide](man/user.md) provides a summary of CombinedParsers types and constructors.
 Some examples of packages using CombinedParsers can be found on the [Examples](@ref) page.
 See the [Index](@ref main-index) for the complete list of documented functions and types.